JorjaFox/website/_posts-old-blog/2013-02-14-exile-recap-screencaps.md

 	<li><a href="https://jorjafox.net/wiki/Exile">Recap</a> (2 stars)</li>
 	<li><a href="https://jorjafox.net/gallery/tv/csi/season13/14exile">Screencaps</a> (59 images)</li>
 </ul>
 I would say to watch this episode, regardless of the Sara Score, though.
-It's a <em>very</em> apropos Valentines from CSI.
+It's a _very_ apropos Valentines from CSI.

 Next week...
 Well, let's hold on there.
 But I'll say this.
 Prison Jumpsuit.